sourcefuse/loopback4-billing/README.md

 ```

 ### Step 2: Register Billing Component
-To use the billing component in your LoopBack 4 application, you need to register it in your application.ts file.
+To use the billing component in your LoopBack 4 application. you need to register it in your application.ts file.
+And bind the Choosen billing Provider with their respective key.
+If provider is REST API based then bind it with `BillingComponentBindings.RestProvider`, else if the provider is SDK based bind it with `BillingComponentBindings.SDKProvider`.
+for Chargebee -

 ```
 import { BillingComponent } from 'loopback4-billing';